Our Agricultural Service

 • advising on the transition from the traditional partnership model to a limited company status or a hybrid mix of the two.

-We take the time to understand your business structure to ensure that you receive legal advice appropriate to your specific circumstances.
+Our agriculture team take the time to understand your business structure to ensure that you receive legal advice appropriate to your specific circumstances.

 Succession Planning & Wealth Management

 Our specialists regularly advise farming families, rural business owners and landowners on the best way to pass their assets on to their family.
-Planning is essential to ensure that this is done in a tax-efficient way and to minimise the likelihood of disputes after death.

 Often our clients need trust advice to enable them to protect wealth and look after their beneficiaries.
 We can advise on whether a trust is suitable for your situation and explain how this would work in practice.